myklst/terraform-provider-st-godaddy/docs/index.md

 page_title: "st-godaddy Provider"
 subcategory: ""
 description: |-
-  The godaddy domain provider is used to interact with the godaddy to manage domains from it.
+  This provider is used to interact with the GoDaddy to manage domains from it.
 The provider needs to be configured with the proper credentials before it can be used.
 ---

 # st-godaddy Provider

-The godaddy domain provider is used to interact with the godaddy to manage domains from it.
+This provider is used to interact with the GoDaddy to manage domains from it.
 The provider needs to be configured with the proper credentials before it can be used.

 ## Example Usage